Saul McLeod, updated 2015

 The schemas Piaget described tend to be simpler than this - especially those used by infants.
 He described how - as a child gets older - his or her schemas become more numerous and elaborate.

-Piaget believed that newborn babies have a small number of innate schemas - even before they have had much opportunity to experience the world.
+Piaget believed that newborn babies have a small number of innate schemas - even before they have had many opportunities to experience the world.
 These neonatal schemas are the cognitive structures underlying innate reflexes.
 These reflexes are genetically programmed into us.

-Similarly the grasping reflex which is elicited when something touches the palm of a baby's hand, or the rooting reflex, in which a baby will turn its head towards something which touches its cheek, were assumed to result operations: for example shaking a rattle would be the combination of two schemas, grasping and shaking.
+Similarly, the grasping reflex which is elicited when something touches the palm of a baby's hand, or the rooting reflex, in which a baby will turn its head towards something which touches its cheek, are innate schemas.
+Shaking a rattle would be the combination of two schemas, grasping and shaking.